 Bullet journaling involves writing down your tasks, planning, and organizing your time.

-At the end of each month, you transfer the things didn’t get done that month, over to next month.
+At the end of each month, you transfer the things that didn’t get done that month, over to the next month.
 (In the bullet journal world, this is called migration).

 Yes, this means that you’ll sometimes need to rewrite content.
 Rewriting may seem like a waste of time at first but it is actually a big part of the magic behind the bullet journal system.

 Migration forces you to focus on what you really need, or want to do.
 It makes you think about whether you are being intentional with your time.